mjpernot/merge-repo/README.md

-# Python project for the merging of a non-local Git repository into an existing Git repository.
+# Python project for the merging of a local Git repository into an existing Git repository.
 # Classification (U)

 # Description:
-  This program is used to take a non-local Git repository that has been modified at a different location and merge it into an existing Git repository and make it the priority repository.
+  This program is used to take a local Git repository that has been modified at a different location and merge it into an existing Git repository and make it the priority repository.

 ###  This README file is broken down into the following sections:
   * Features